What are the duties of a bookkeeper?

 What does a Bookkeeper do?

-Your bookkeeper will manage all your financial transactions by entering them into the system regularly and accurately, allocating them to the correct accounts in your accounting software, and producing weekly or monthly reports that provide useful information on your business performance.
+Your bookkeeper will be in charge of managing all of your financial transactions, which includes entering them into the system in a timely and accurate manner, assigning them to the appropriate accounts in your accounting software, and generating weekly or monthly reports that provide helpful information on the performance of your business.

-They can also monitor who is spending what and identify any potential excess expenditure.
+They are also able to keep track of who is spending what and identify any possible instances of wasteful spending.

 Invoicing and receipts management

 The process of collecting money owed by customers is an essential cash flow driver for any small firm.